browserengineering/book/book/animations.md

 ```

 * `draw`: draws `self.surface` to the screen, taking into account the visual
   effects applied to each chunk.
-In ths case, `op` is a call to `draw` on the
+In this case, `op` is a call to `draw` on the
   `skia.Surface`.

 ``` {.python}